Persian Inscriptions on Indian Monuments: Akbar works to develop Indo-Persian culture

 Buland Darwaza, Agra was built by Akbar the Great to commemorate his victory.

-The main religious buildings were the huge Jama Masjid and small Tomb of Salim Chisti.
-Buland Darwaza, also known as the Gate of Magnificence, was built by Akbar in 1576 to commemorate his victory over Gujarat and the Deccan.

-The Tomb of Salim Chishti is famed as one of the finest examples of Mughal architecture in India, built during the years 1580 and 1581.
+The main religious buildings were the huge Jama Masjid and small Tomb of Salim Chishti.
+Buland Darwaza (also known as the "gate of magnificence"), was built by Akbar in 1576 to commemorate his victory over Gujarat and the Deccan.
+The tomb of Salim Chishti is famed as one of the finest examples of Mughal architecture in India, built during the years 1580 and 1581.